hashicorp/waypoint-examples/terraform/variables/README.md

 ```

-And then inspect to see the tfc configvars.
-Only the environment and labels contain tfc config.
+And then inspect to see the TFC configvars.
+Only the environment and labels contain TFC config.

 ```shell
 $ docker inspect 589d62b07137 | jq '.[0].Config | with_entries(select([.key] | inside(["Env", "Labels"])))'